johnfedoruk/bangular/aio/content/guide/upgrade.md

 ## Using Ahead-of-time compilation with hybrid apps

-You can take advantage of Ahead-of-time (AOT) compilation on hybrid apps just like on any other Angular application.
+You can take advantage of Ahead-of-time (AOT) compilation on hybrid apps just like on any other Bangular application.
 The setup for an hybrid app is mostly the same as described in [the Ahead-of-time Compilation chapter](guide/aot-compiler) save for differences in `index.html` and `main-aot.ts`

-The `index.html` will likely have script tags loading AngularJS files, so the `index.html` for AOT must also load those files.
+The `index.html` will likely have script tags loading BangularJS files, so the `index.html` for AOT must also load those files.
 An easy way to copy them is by adding each to the `copy-dist-files.js` file.